madetech/handbook/guides/hiring/career_fairs.md

  - Describe the fact we primariy build software, from anything like e-commerce stores, to complex warehousing APIs and even back office tools.
  - Highlight the fact we go into other businesses to help their teams deliver better software faster.
 Several times we described moving organisations from delivering software every 3 months to every day.
  - Go into detail about our code dojos, hack days, retreat, blogging and advise them to read our blog and github to see how we work.
- - Provide google glasses to take a look at the office.
+ - Provide Google Cardboard to take a look at the office.
  - Try and take details or at least give a leaflet to every person who approaches.
  - Also invite people to our office, to code dojos or whatever else if you fancy.